SilentStormy/SilentStormy/README.md

-## Hi there 👋, It's Silent Stormy🌪
+## 👋 Hi there, It's Silent Stormy🌪
 Don't be afraid.
 This is my problem.

 I chose the name 🌪SilentStormy🌪 because it reflects who I am.
 I observe more than I speak and remain composed even in difficult situations.